 Venture over to Tomoka State Park which sits just off the Ormond Beach Scenic Loop and Trail to paddle along the tranquil Tomoka River.
 Launch your own vessel or rent one from Tomoka Outpost which is just inside the state park.
 This little camp store is run by an amazing group of people who know the area extremely well and can tell you all the fascinating facts and highlights of the paddling routes.
 Relax on the patio with cold drinks and an amazing view after your paddle.
 Tomoka State Park also has a campground with sites just off the bank of the river if you’re interested in disconnecting for a few days.
 Just around the corner from Tomoka State Park is a great place to grab a bite to eat after your adventure.
 River Grille On The Tomoka sits right along the river with beautiful views, local beers, and a delicious menu.

 Located between the beach and the speedway along the Halifax River are the Riverfront Shops of Daytona Beach.
 A few blocks of over 60 local businesses come together to offer visitors a great place to do some shopping with a waterfront setting.
 This area also hosts tons of events throughout the year including the popular Downtown Farmer’s Market on Saturdays.
 Antiques, book stores, and even a chocolate store line the historic downtown street.
 Angell & Phelps Chocolate Factory is definitely a must see for anyone with a sweet tooth.
 Back in 1925, two ladies from Michigan started a successful chocolate business which they later moved to Daytona Beach.
 Visit the store to learn all about the history of this famous brand of chocolate.
-Tours of the chocolate making process occur every hour on the hour, starting at 10 a.m. with the last tour at 4 p.m.
-Monday through Saturday.
-Stay until the end of the 20-minute tour for your free chocolate sample to enjoy while you browse the rest of the shop.
+Self-guided tours of the chocolate making process can taken anytime during operating hours Monday through Saturday.
+Enjoy a free chocolate sample while you browse the rest of the shop.

 Probably the most famous activity in Daytona Beach is driving your car on the beach.
 With the hard-packed white sand beaches, visitors are able to cruise along the beautiful shoreline (within the driving zones) or park for the day at their favorite beach spot.
 For only $20 per day, you can have all your beach gear at your fingertips with just a short walk to dip your toes in the ocean.
 Access ramps to the areas where driving is permitted are located along A1A making it easy for you to roll down and drive on the “World’s Most Famous Beach”.